ericfrederich/smlinux/README.md

 Additionally, on the sm64pc/sm64ex fork upscaled textures will be added to your build from the Cleaner Aesthetics github repo.
 *Note that precaching these textures will make the game use more memory and increase initial startup time, but may be necessary for some computers.*

+On the sm64nx fork, 60fps is already default, and with this option enabled in addition to the models and textures mentioned above, a few other add-ons are obtained which can be enabled from the in-game menu if you prefer, including SGI models and HD Luigi.

 Some of these addons require files remaining available in discord or github, so not gauranteed to work.
 I may periodically add or change what's included with this option as new mods are released.